OpenZeppelin/openzeppelin-contracts/.changeset/honest-planets-sell.md

 'openzeppelin-solidity': minor
 ---

-`TranscientStorage`: Added a library to help read and write to transcient storage (EIP-1153).
+`TransientStorage`: Added a library to help read and write to transient storage (EIP-1153).